 Hector and the Search For Happiness, 2014

 English director Peter Chelsom decided to look for the secret of happiness.
-In his new movie ‘Hector and the Search For Happiness’ the main character – unhappy psychiatrist Hector becomes tired of his boring life and realizes that the real happiness is hidden in the world.
+In his new movie ‘Hector and the Search For Happiness,’ the main character – unhappy psychiatrist Hector becomes tired of his boring life and realizes that the real happiness is hidden in the world.
 So Hector decides to break out of his deluded and routine driven life.
-Based on the world-wide best-selling novel of the same name, Hector and the Search for Happiness is a rich, exhilarating, and hilarious tale with a great actors Simon Pegg, Toni Collette, Rosamund Pike, Stellan Skarsgard, Jean Reno and Christopher Plummer.
+Based on the world-wide best-selling novel of the same name, Hector and the Search for Happiness is a vibrant, exhilarating, and hilarious tale with a great actors Simon Pegg, Toni Collette, Rosamund Pike, Stellan Skarsgard, Jean Reno and Christopher Plummer.

 DREAMING ABOUT MOROCCO?